ksens/GeoMODIS/README.md

 cd load
 ./load_all.sh
 ./load_places.sh
+cd ..
 ```

 ## Demo
-Next, open the demo file in RStudio, source the file and run the following functions:
+Next, open the demo file `modisDemo.R` in RStudio, source the file and run the following functions:
 ```
 draw()
 draw_regrid()